Obelus0/Gobble-the-Ghosts/README.md

-A PACMAN - MARIO inspired game built using C++.
+A PACMAN - MARIO inspired game built using C++ implementing the library graphics.h.
-Implemented grapics.h